To speak to a specialist cancer nurse,

 Fibroma: A benign (non-cancerous) tumour which consists of fibrous tissues or connective tissue.

-Financial Assistance: This is a limited fund from the Irish Cancer Society for needy cases, where other non-charitable sources are unable to help.
+Financial Assistance: This is a limited fund from the Irish Cancer Society for cases where other non-charitable sources are unable to help.

 Fractionation: This is the term used to describe giving radiation over a number of sessions, rather than one large dose during a single session.